A review by imaginary_space

 • Holy exposition Batman

-• More controlling & abusive behaviour, but it's okay, because he's doing it to help her (idk, maybe try simply communicating)
+• More controlling & abusive behaviour, but it's okay because he's doing it to help her (idk, maybe try just communicating)

 • More repetitive rambling.
 So much more repetitive rambling.

-• More of Mac's internal monologues, which you can skip and you will miss absolutely nothing.
+• More of Mac's inner monologues, which you can skip and miss absolutely nothing.

-• More of Mac being the most inconsistent MC that has ever MC'd.
+• More of Mac being the most inconsistent MC ever to MC.

-• Characters doing a complete 180 in their characterization, some even several times, because why not.
+• Characters doing complete 180s in their characterisation, some even several times, because why not.

 • Mac changes.
 And then she changes.
 And then she changes again.
-All while endlessly monologuing about how she has changed.
+All the while monologuing endlessly about how she has changed.

-• Mac could be a sexy lamp for all the story cares, and she would probably be more respected by everyone as a lamp.
+• Mac could be a sexy lamp for all the story cares, and she would probably get more respect from everyone as a lamp.

-• Also, this story would have maybe actually made some sense without Mac constantly doing the most stupid thing ever just so that something happens, all the while rambling endlessly about how hot Barrons is and how much she's suffering in her inner monologue.
+• Also, the story might have made some sense without Mac constantly doing the dumbest thing ever just to get something to happen, while going on and on in her inner monologue about how hot Barrons is and how much she's suffering.

 • More non-verbal conversations between Mac and Barrons, who can talk with their eyes in super specific, clear sentences.
 For minutes on end.
 What in the bad writing hell?